Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 10. The airways need it

-When dehydrated, airways are restricted by the body in an effort to minimize water loss.
+When dehydrated, airways are restricted by the body to minimize water loss.
 This can make asthma and allergies worse.

 11. It makes minerals and nutrients accessible

-These dissolve in water, which makes it possible for them to reach different parts of the body.
+These dissolve in water, allowing them to reach different body parts.

 12. It prevents kidney damage